Index

 Hospital Admissions Among Under Fives

-The rate of hospital admissions for babies aged under 14 days (per 1,000 population) in Hull are almost half that of England for 2020/21.
+The rate of emergency hospital admissions for babies aged under 14 days (per 1,000 population) were considerably lower and statistically significantly lower in Hull compared to England for 2022/23.

 Compared with benchmark